 Who is the "Lead Applicant"?

 The "Lead Applicant" is the organization that submits the application.
-The "Lead Applicant" must be either a Neighborhood Council, a non-profit, or community organization with 501(c)3 status or other valid taxpayer ID.
+A lead applicant may or may not choose to have partner applicants.
+Regardless of whether or not there are partners, the "Lead Applicant" must be either a Neighborhood Council, a non-profit, or community organization with 501(c)3 status or other valid taxpayer ID.
 This is so our office can properly distribute the awards grant.
 The "Lead Applicant" will be the recipient of the final award.

 How does a Neighborhood Council join a partnership or adopt a role as "Lead Applicant"?